-To demonstrate that $I\lambda C$ can speed up realistic programs, we perform a case study on a nontrivial one.
-We take the MapReduce-based skeleton of the word-count example, as described by Lämmel [15].
-We define a suitable differentiation plugin, adapt the program to use it and show that incremental computation is faster than recomputation on it.
-We designed and implemented the differentiation plugin following the requirements on the corresponding proof plugin, even though we did not yet formally (for example, in Agda) define the proof plugin.
+We perform a case study on a nontrivial realistic program to demonstrate that ILC can speed it up.
+We take the MapReduce-based skeleton of the word-count example [16].
+We define a suitable differentiation plugin, adapt the program to use it and show that incremental computation is faster than recomputation.
+We designed and implemented the differentiation plugin following the requirements of the corresponding proof plugin, even though we did not formalize the proof plugin (e.g. in Agda).
 For lack of space, we focus on base types which are crucial for our example and its performance, that is, collections.
 The plugin also implements tuples, tagged unions, Booleans and integers with the usual introduction and elimination forms, with few optimizations for their derivatives.